benhartz/pimged-pages/README.md

 easy to update individual functionality in different modules, without breaking code coherence.

 ---
+## Improvements
+A re-write of the calculation module could improve useability with a design similar to that of the POD module.
+The re-design would provide more flexibility and robustness of the code.
+And the "jetparameters" module could be updated for the new code structure and made funcitioning again.

+## Future work
+The package design makes it possible to implement new modules and functionalities fast.
+The POD module only consist of a Phase POD rutine, but implementing a static POD or SPOD method could improve useability.

+---
 ## Support
 The code is maintained during the GASMIX project from 2022 till start of 2025 by Benjamin Hartz